For Day 7 of my series, All About Machine Embroidery, I am going to talk about embroidery machine display screens.

 So, the big question is this: How many of those bells and whistles matter when it comes to embroidery machine display screens?

-I used to own the second machine (Ellure) and I had no problems with the screen size or lack of color.
+I used to own the Babylock Ellure and I had no problems with the screen size or lack of color.
 I only hit a snag when I had to go back if my bobbin ran out or thread broke.
 A larger, color screen would’ve been great.

 Then, I upgraded to a nicer Bernina with a larger, color screen.
 There was a significant difference in my ability to manipulate designs, but overall, my embroidery looked just the same.
 Something to remember is that the display screen is part of the whole sewing machine.
 It is the place where you choose your stitches (straight, zigzag, decorative, etc.), stitch length, stitch width, etc.